4 Easy Ways To Keep Chickens Out of My Yard

 Adopting Pets To Ward Off Chickens

-Chickens are just naturally scared, terrified even of dogs like Labrador retrievers, hounds, and terriers.
+Chickens are just naturally scared and terrified, even of dogs like Labrador retrievers, hounds, and terriers.
 So, if you think about considering this method, you can adopt any of the breeds mentioned above.
 This way, you have both an effortless helper around your yard and a best friend to spend time with.

 More Ways to Keep Chickens Away From Your Yard

 Make a decoy point wherein they can get distracted.
 This is useful in exceptional cases where chickens are stubborn and will not budge after all your efforts.
-You can establish several decoy gardens outside the yard and place some edible snacks for chickens around it.
-This way, they will remember the place and go there for a peck instead of trying to storm in your yard.
+You can establish several decoy gardens outside the yard and place some edible snacks for chickens around them.
+This way, they will remember the place and go there for a peck instead of trying to storm into your yard.

 Growing weeds is also beneficial to discourage them.
 As the bare ground looks more attractive, leaving some shorter weeds up around your yard will make it look less interesting for chickens.
 Having all the weeds pulled out will only expose more bugs making it a very attractive target for pecking.